Monolith or Microservices: Which Architecture Is Best for You?

 For example, suppose you’re a startup with a small development team, and you want to validate your business idea.
 In that case, you don’t need to implement microservices.
 A monolithic application will be easier to build, test, and deploy.

 A microservices architecture is more effective when developing a complex application with different functions and services.
-Just be aware that without deep microservices expertise, development will be very problematic and prone to failure.
+Just be aware that without deep microservices expertise, development may be problematic and prone to failure.

 What should you do if you need a microservices architecture, but your team doesn’t have the knowledge and skills necessary to build it?
 You could hire personnel to fill the gaps, but you’ll also need experts in DevOps, containers, and domain modeling.
 It will be time-consuming and expensive to hire that many engineers.